narration-sd/sanity-astro-preview/README.md

 ## Development Demo app

-React is the apparent first interest in community just now, so its demo app is a pretty clean version, using the package.
+React is the apparent first interest in community just now, so its demo page in the `apps/example` is a pretty clean if simple illustration, using the package.

-There's actually a VueJs alternate already running, which this preview system basis was developed on, and it will be included later once updated to use the package.
-Possibly a Svelte page will arrive also, a bit later.
+VueJs is also a great framework to use with Astro, and there's an identical-abilities page ro it also.

+Both of these illustrate the first, simplest conversion pattern [suggested on the docs site](https://encounsel.com/docs/faqs/50-making-it-easy/), which goes nicely step-by-step.

+There will soon also be examples of the efficient and just as simple `components-in-component` way to do this.

 Operating the demo should be self-evident, as it will simply show a quietly-formatted page having the contents of the Author schema, including text, an adjustable image, a list selector, and a Portable Text bio.